Anti-Catholicism in the United States: 1928 presidential election

 Across the country, and especially in strongholds of the Lutheran, Baptist and Fundamentalist churches, Protestant ministers spoke out.
 They seldom endorsed Republican Herbert Hoover, who was a Quaker.
 More often they alleged Smith was unacceptable.
 A survey of 8,500 Southern Methodist ministers found only four who publicly supported Smith.
 Many Americans who sincerely rejected bigotry and the Klan justified their opposition to Smith because they believed the Catholic Church was an "un-American" and "alien" culture that opposed freedom and democracy.
 The National Lutheran Editors' and Managers' Association opposed Smith's election in a manifesto written by Dr. Clarence Reinhold Tappert.
 It warned about "the peculiar relation in which a faithful Catholic stands and the absolute allegiance he owes to a 'foreign sovereign' who does not only 'claim' supremacy also in secular affairs as a matter of principle and theory but who, time and again, has endeavored to put this claim into practical operation."
 The Catholic Church, the manifesto asserted, was hostile to American principles of separation of church and state and of religious toleration.
-Prohibition had widespread support in rural Protestant areas, and Smith's wet position, as well as his long-time sponsorship by Tammany Hall compounded his difficulties there.
+Prohibition had widespread support in rural Protestant towns, and Smith's wet position, as well as his long-time sponsorship by Tammany Hall compounded his difficulties there.
 He was weakest in the border states; the day after Smith gave a talk pleaded for brotherhood in Oklahoma City, the same auditorium was jammed for an evangelist who lectured on "Al Smith and the Forces of Hell."
 Smith picked Senator Joe Robinson, a prominent Arkansas Senator, as his running mate.
 Efforts by Senator Tom Heflin to recycle his long-standing attacks on the pope failed in Alabama.
 Smith's strong anti-Klan position resonated across the country with voters who thought the KKK was a real threat to democracy.
 When the pro-Smith Democrats raised the race issue against the Republicans, they were able to contain their losses in areas with black majorities but where only whites voted.
-Smith carried most of the Deep South—the area long identified with anti-Catholicism-although losing the periphery.
+Smith carried most of the Deep South—long identified with anti-Catholicism-although losing the periphery.
 After 1928, the Solid South returned to the Democratic fold.
 One long-term result was a surge in Democratic voting in large cities, as ethnic Catholics went to the polls to defend their religious culture, often bringing women to the polls for the first time.
 The nation's twelve largest cities gave pluralities of 1.6 million to the GOP in 1920, and 1.3 million in 1924; now they went for Smith by a razor-thin 38,000 votes, while everywhere else was for Hoover.
 The surge proved permanent; Catholics made up a major portion of the New Deal Coalition that Franklin D. Roosevelt assembled and which dominated national elections for decades.